There's a big difference between a good cup of tea and a bad cup of tea. Here are our tips to ensure you get a great cup every time.

 The Infuser Bags are easy-to-use, single-use bags made from high-grade Japanese Tea Paper.
 Try a Tea Infuser and when the appropriate strength and flavour has been reached, simply remove the tea, or tisane, from pot or cup and enjoy.

-This seems obvious but how do you know if it’s a quality blend?
-If you’re able to, touch and smell the tea.
-Good quality tea should have a distinct scent and by sniffing the tea you should be able to get a beautiful aroma coming out from the dry tealeaves.
-Good quality tealeaves should be whole, smooth & not overly dried.
+This may seem obvious, but how do you know if it’s a quality blend?
+If you're able to, touch and smell the tea.
+Good-quality tea should have a distinct scent: by sniffing the tea, you should be able to get a beautiful aroma coming out from the dry tea leaves.
+Good quality tea leaves should be whole, smooth and not overly dried.

 Here are our top tips to making the best hot chocolate with our Feel Good Hot Chocolate.